Generalized MICZ-Kepler systems on three-dimensional sphere and hyperboloid: Discussion and outlook

 \section{Discussion and outlook}

-In this paper we proposed generalized MICZ-Kepler systems on the three-dimensional sphere and pseudosphere (upper sheet of the two-sheet hyperboloid) and found their spectra and normalized wavefunctions.
-The spectra of these systems depend on two quantum numbers, which leads the conclusion that proposed systems are ``minimally superintegrable" (i.e., have four functionally independent integrals of motion) and thus inherit the symmetries of the generalized Kepler-Coulomb system.
-Hence, its further perturbation by the appropriate potential (e.g. (pseudo)spherical analog of the Stark term \cite{Vahagn}) will preserve the integrability of the system and the separability of variables.

-The obtained solutions have well-defined limits: for $s = \lambda_{1} = \lambda_{2} = 0$ they reduce to the corresponding formulae for the Kepler-Coulomb problem on the three-dimensional (pseudo)sphere, and in the flat limit $R_0 \to \infty$ ($\chi \sim r/R_0$ for the sphere and $\tau \sim r/R_0$ for the pseudosphere) they reduce to the corresponding formulae for the generalized MICZ-Kepler system in three-dimensional Euclidean space.
+In this paper we proposed generalized MICZ-Kepler systems on the three-dimensional sphere and pseudosphere (upper sheet of the two-sheted hyperboloid) and found their spectra and normalized wavefunctions.
+The obtained solutions have well-defined limits: for $s = \lambda_{1} = \lambda_{2} = 0$ they reduce to the corresponding formulae for the Kepler-Coulomb problem on the three-dimensional (pseudo)sphere.
+In the flat limit $R_0 \to \infty$ ($\chi \sim r/R_0$ for the sphere and $\tau \sim r/R_0$ for the pseudosphere) they reduce to the corresponding formulae for the generalized MICZ-Kepler system in three-dimensional Euclidean space.\\